persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

   - the context menu of the study item;
   - a button of the study window.

-The context menu of the OTStudy or its window provides three types of physical model:
+The context menu of the Study or its window provides three types of physical model:
   - Symbolic model
   - Python model
   - YACS model